TrevMcKendrick/blog/_posts/2014-07-31-what-matters-as-an-indie-developer.md

 I wouldn't be surprised if there were many more iOS indie developers out there, quietly making a living solving the problems of some unsexy niche.

 <hr>
-Tony Hsieh wrote in *[Delivering Happiness](http://www.amazon.com/Delivering-Happiness-Profits-Passion-Purpose-ebook/dp/B003JTHXN6/?tag=trevmcke-20)* talking about entrepreneurial lessons he learned playing poker:
+Tony Hsieh wrote in *[Delivering Happiness](http://www.amazon.com/Delivering-Happiness-Profits-Passion-Purpose-ebook/dp/B003JTHXN6/?tag=trevmcke-20)* about entrepreneurial lessons he learned playing poker:

 ["Table selection is the most important decision you can make."](http://www.huffingtonpost.com/tony-hsieh/tony-hsieh-zappos-ceo-del_b_589543.html)

 Like the story in a movie or TV show, the problem your app solves is what matters most.

-And thankfully, that's one of the few things over which developers have absolute control.
+And thankfully, it's one of the few things over which developers have absolute control.

 {% include follow_me.html %}